 His work has been published in the Journal of Personality and Social Psychology, Journal of Behavioral Decision Making, Journal of Operations Management, International Journal of Forecasting, and Creativity Research Journal.

-Professor Filipowicz teaches Negotiations, Executive Leadership and Development, and the MBA core Managing and Leading Organizations.
+Professor Filipowicz teaches Managing and Leading Organizations (recently winning a Best Core Faculty Award), Negotiations, Executive Leadership and Development, Leading Teams and Critical and Strategic Thinking.
 He has taught executives across the globe, from Singapore to Europe to the US, with recent clients including Medtronic, Bayer, Google, Pernod Ricard and Harley-Davidson.

 Professor Filipowicz received his Ph.D. from Harvard University.
 He holds an MBA from The Wharton School, an MA in International Affairs from the University of Pennsylvania, and degrees in Electrical Engineering (M.Eng., BS) and Economics (BA) from Cornell University.
-His professional experience includes two years in banking (Bankers Trust, New York) and five years in consulting, including running his own boutique consulting firm and four years with The Boston Consulting Group in Paris.
+His professional experience includes banking (Bankers Trust, New York) and consulting, including running his own boutique consulting firm and four years with The Boston Consulting Group in Paris.